akhilayaragoppa/akhilayaragoppa/_posts/2015-11-30-feedback-forms.md

 There are 28 features in all, each one being a rating on a scale of 1 to 5 of some aspect of the course or the instructor.

 I tried feeding the features into a neural network, and based on the feedback of a random student I tried to predict –
-- the no. of repeats
+- the number of repeats
 - the attendance of a student
 - the instructor